ChrisN-bcit/Memoriae/README.md

 ```
 > The `token` above is the token response from the `api/register` or `api/login` route

+The routes below may be used by both Family Members and Staff unless otherwise specified.

 ### Get the current user profile
 <details>